 About Stuart Bell, VP Consulting, Inceptua

-Stuart Bell has more than 20 years of healthcare consulting experience, with a particular focus in unlicensed medicines and pre-approval access.
+Stuart Bell has more than 20 years of healthcare consulting experience, with a particular focus in unlicensed medicines and early access.
 Stuart is responsible for Inceptua’s consulting covering strategy and policy, real-world evidence, communications and market access.
-Prior to Inceptua, Stuart pioneered the development of global corporate strategies on pre-approval access and developed the first pre-approval-specific EDC for real-world data collection at Idis/Clinigen.
+Prior to Inceptua, Stuart pioneered the development of global corporate strategies on early access and developed the first early access-specific EDC for real-world data collection at Idis/Clinigen.

 Stuart Bell, Vice President, Consulting, Inceptua Medicines Access